 By default, the program uses three digits of precision after the decimal to announce changes and permit movement on the map.
 Three decimal places of precision is equal to a few yards movement, depending on exactly how far you are from the equator.
 To get notifications about finer movement, increase the precision to four digits after the decimal.
 This degree of precision amounts to just a few inches.
 Unfortunately, today's satellite receivers are not accurate enough to use that amount of precision.
 If you set four digits of precision, and you have the Latitude or Longitude items checked, you will likely experience constantly changing numbers and consistent chatter.

 To lessen the frequency of notifications, decrease the precision.

 To alter the precision of lat/long tools, follow these steps:

 While Nearby Explorer keeps track of your location as you move, it can also provide information about other places while you remain stationary or move about virtually.

-The program provides several methods for map exploration, such as using the Go To option (explained shortly) from the result of the Explore, Search, or Favorites tools or using the movement tools provided on the Nearby screen.
+The program provides several methods for map exploration, such as using the Go To option (explained shortly) from the result of the Explore, Search, or Favorites tools or using the Latitude and Longitude movement tools provided on the Nearby screen.